Sacsayhuamán

 Ticket Options for Foreign Visitors

-• Student Discount: COSITUC states 70 Soles for eligible foreign students or young people after document verification.
+- Student Rate: COSITUC mentions 70 Soles for eligible foreign students or young people after document verification.

-Important: Prices and conditions may change.
-For your visit, refer to the current COSITUC tariff page or information at the official sales point.
+Important: Prices and conditions are subject to change.
+For your visit, refer to the current COSITUC tariff page or information at the official point of sale.

-• Start Early: It's often quieter in the mornings, and the light over Cusco appears clearer.
+- Start Early: Mornings are often quieter, and the light over Cusco is clearer.

-• Sun Protection: The altitude and UV radiation are noticeably strong.
+- Sun Protection: Altitude and UV radiation are clearly noticeable.

-• Water: Especially useful for the ascent from Cusco.
+- Water: Especially useful when ascending from Cusco.

-• Guide: A guide helps to prevent the fortress, temple, storage facilities, water systems, and ritual spaces from blending into a single impression of stones.
+- Guide: A guide helps to prevent the fortress, temple, warehouses, water systems, and ritual spaces from blending into a single impression of stones.

-• Inti Raymi: On June 24th, plan well in advance, as normal visits can be significantly altered by the festival.
+- Inti Raymi: Plan early for June 24, as the normal visit can be significantly altered by the festival.

-Further practical tips can be found on Transportation in Peru, Peru Packing List, and Climate in Peru.
+Further practical advice can be found at Transportation in Peru, Peru Packing List, and Climate in Peru.

 More Peru on the WhatsApp Channel